WeblateOrg/weblate/docs/admin/access.rst

 * Invite new users to the project
 * Change permissions of the users
 * Revoke access to the users
-* Resend user email invitation, invalidating the any previous sent invitation
+* Resend user email invitations, invalidating the any previously sent invitation

 The user management is available in the :guilabel:`Manage` menu of a project: